buettner/private-prefetch-proxy/traffic-advice.md

 It finds the most specific element of the response, and applies the corresponding advice (currently only a boolean which advises disallowing all traffic) to its behavior.
 The agent should respect the cache-related response headers to minimize the frequency of such requests and to revalidate the resource when it is stale.

-Currently the only advice is the key `"disallow"`, which specifies a boolean which, if present and `true`, advises the agent not to establish connections to the origin.
-In the future other advice may be added.

 If the response has a `404 Not Found` status (or a similar status), on the other hand, the agent should apply its default behavior.